You can now book an appointment online - click here for details

-You will be asked by the receptionist to give a brief summary of your symptoms.
-All our receptionists have signed confidentiality agreements and they are fully aware the information you tell them is personal.
+You will be asked by the patient services co-ordinator to give a brief summary of your symptoms.
+All our patient services co-ordinators have signed confidentiality agreements and they are fully aware the information you tell them is personal.

 On arrival for your appointment please check in at the self-check in screens which are located at both ground floor entrances.

-All appointments with the practice nurses, healthcare assistants or phlebotomists can be booked direct with the receptionists.
+All appointments with the practice nurses or healthcare assistants can be booked direct with the patient services co-ordinators.